PMDD And The Workplace

 What you should know

-- You DO NOT need to explain PMDD specifically, only that you have a medical condition that may require you to sometimes take time off from work.
+- To receive an accommodation under the ADA, you will need to explain that you have a medical condition impairment that limits your ability to perform job duties/meet standards, or may require you to sometimes take time off from work.

 When to Disclose